bdt105/mysqlapi/README.md

 The API uses msqli library to connect to MySql.

-All api return are json objects.
-There for the database must be in **utf8 format only**.
+All api returns are json objects.
+Therefors the database must be **utf8 encoded only**.

 Don't forget to set your .htaccess file so http://serveur:port/apiurl/xxx works properly (for instance):
 ```php